akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-code-server/README.md

 ## Use our API

-Customers can choose to the deploy the BeEF app through the Linode Marketplace or directly using API.
+Customers can choose to the deploy the Code-Server app through the Linode Marketplace or directly using API.
 Before using the commands below, you will need to create an [API token](https://www.linode.com/docs/products/tools/linode-api/get-started/#create-an-api-token) or configure [linode-cli](https://www.linode.com/products/cli/) on an environment.

 Make sure that the following values are updated at the top of the code block before running the commands:
 - TOKEN